 Best management practices shall be integrated in the Architectural and Landscaping Guidelines to reduce water consumption.

-City of Calgary land use and development permit approvals shall be obtained for all potential upgrades required to the Blazer Water Treatment Plant to service the plan area.
+All necessary approvals including any bylaw amendments shall be obtained for all potential upgrades required to the Blazer Water Treatment Plant to service the plan area.